Festival Music Leaders

 Amanda Moody Schumpert, Chair, 25th Moravian Music Festival Planning Committee

-Amanda has been seen on several opera stages throughout the US, including New Jersey Opera, Arizona Opera, Tulsa Opera, and Winston-Salem’s Piedmont Opera.
-As a member of the Westminster Choir, she has sung with some of the world’s leading orchestra’s including the New York Philharmonic, the Royal Concertgebouw Orchestra, Philadelphia Orchestra, Pittsburgh Symphony, Cleveland Orchestra, and the New Jersey Symphony.
+Amanda has been seen on several opera stages throughout the US, including work with New Jersey Opera, Arizona Opera, Tulsa Opera, Bronx Opera, and Piedmont Opera.
+As a member of the Westminster Choir, she has sung with some of the world’s leading orchestra’s including the New York Philharmonic, the Royal Concertgebouw Orchestra, Pittsburgh Symphony, Cleveland Orchestra, and the New Jersey Symphony.
+And, as a soloist with the Philadelphia Orchestra and the Utah Symphony.
+Amanda has been the recipient of several awards including grand prize in the Philadelphia Orchestra’s Greenfield Competition and a twice district winner of the Metropolitan Opera National Council Awards.

 Handbell Director & Clinician